-Automated program repair aims to automatically change the source code to fix a given bug.
+Automated program repair aims to automatically change the source code of a given program to fix a given bug.
 This area made significant advances in recent years, and companies such as Meta and Bloomberg have succesfully deployed program repair systems to support their development workflows.
-However, current program repair techniques still do not scale to large code bases, often output wrong patches, and produce results that are hard to interpret, which all limits their wider adoption.
+However, current program repair techniques still do not scale to large code bases, often output wrong patches, and produce results that are hard to interpret, which limits their wider adoption.

 In this project, you will work towards addressing these limitations.
 This will be done by making program repair property-driven, where the property is defined via program analysis such as Datalog-based static analysis and abstract interpretation.
 You will also investigate in what ways developers can benefit most from automatically generated patches in realistic industrial settings.